 (3) In subsections (4) and (5) —

-“existing port” means a port specified in the Schedule repealed by the Shipping and Pilotage Amendment Act 2006 section 14;
+existing port means a port specified in the Schedule repealed by the Shipping and Pilotage Amendment Act 2006 section 14;

-“regulations” means regulations made for the purposes of subsection (1).
+regulations means regulations made for the purposes of subsection (1).

 (4) An area declared to be a port by the initial regulations is taken to be the same port as an existing port of the same name even if it is bounded by different limits.